visgl/react-google-maps/examples/geometry/README.md

 ![image](https://github.com/ArielBenichou/react-google-maps/assets/21100652/d32d7052-0ec0-4f2f-84a2-d31e6629dfa6)

-This is an example to show how to setup a Google Maps Map with some geometry component, notably the `<Circle />` and `<Polygon />` components.
+This is an example to show how to setup a Google map with some geometry component, notably the `<Circle />`, `<Polygon />` and `<Polyline />` components.

 ## Usage

-To use these components you just need to copy the components you want from the `src/components` folder, into your project.
+To use these components, you need to copy the components you want from the `src/components` folder into your project.

-## Google Maps API key
+## Google Maps Platform API Key

 This example does not come with an API key.
 Running the examples locally requires a valid API key for the Google Maps Platform.
 See [the official documentation][get-api-key] on how to create and configure your own key.